Hope. Tweede Biënnale Kunst in de Heilige Driehoek

 This is how he makes illuminations in oil paint.
 Rather than magnifying the differences between Islam and Christianity, as is often done in discussions about society, Mulders emphasizes the spiritual similarities.
 The ideal of paradise, the hope of a mystical union with the divine and the longing for light are, after all, universal.

-Anneke Wolfswinkel
+Anneke van Wolfswinkel